 It all depends on what your phone is powering

 The battery powers all the hardware inside your smartphone, from the processor to display and any other features packed into the handset.
 That much is obvious, but different pieces of hardware suck down more or less juice.
 Low and mid-range processors, for example, consume less power than their flagship counterparts.
 Generally speaking, higher performance requires more power.
 This is often why affordable handsets often have longer battery life than premium phones for any given battery capacity.

 But as we’ve seen, even high-end flagships can have very different levels of power consumption.
 See the situation with Samsung’s Exynos and Snapdragon Galaxy S20 flagships.
-Manufacturers can also under or overclock chipsets, and even alter the CPU scheduler to hit their preferred performance and power points.
+Manufacturers can also under or overclock chipsets and even alter the CPU scheduler to hit their preferred performance and power points.

 Related: The best portable battery chargers

-There are some good examples of extra hardware sucking down the battery juice too.
+There are some excellent examples of extra hardware sucking down the battery juice too.
 The Google Pixel 4 and its Soli radar system is a prime example of a feature that drains much more battery than a handset without it.
-Including a time-of-flight camera focusing system, more powerful stereo speakers, or a 4K display all impact battery life too.
+Including a time-of-flight camera focusing system, more powerful stereo speakers, or a 4K display all impact battery life.
 Even something seemingly as small as charging up the S Pen on recent Galaxy Note phones adds up.
 These features make handsets unique, but they come with a price.